On the Doubt about Margin Explanation of Boosting: Introduction

 \section{Introduction}

-The \texttt{AdaBoost} algorithm \citep{Freund:Schapire1996a,Freund:Schapire1997}, which aims to construct a ``strong'' classifier by combining some ``weak'' learners (slightly better than random guess), has been one of the most influential classification algorithms \citep{Caruana:Niculescu-Mizil2006,Wu:Kumar2009}, and it has exhibited excellent performance both on benchmark datasets and real applications \citep{Bauer:Kohavi1999,Dietterich2000}.
+The \texttt{AdaBoost} algorithm \citep{Freund:Schapire1996a,Freund:Schapire1997}, which aims to construct a ``strong'' classifier by combining some ``weak'' learners (slightly better than random guess), is a representative of ensemble methods \citep{Zhou2012} and has been one of the most influential classification algorithms \citep{Caruana:Niculescu-Mizil2006,Wu:Kumar2009}, and it has exhibited excellent performance both on benchmark datasets and real applications \citep{Bauer:Kohavi1999,Dietterich2000}.

-Many studies are devoted to understanding the mysteries behind the success of \texttt{AdaBoost}, among which the margin theory proposed by Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998} has been very influential.
-For example, \texttt{AdaBoost} often tends to be empirically resistant (but not completely) to overfitting \citep{Breiman1998,Drucker:Cortes1996,Quinlan1996}, i.e., the generalization error of the combined learner keeps decreasing as its size becomes very large and even after the training error has reached zero; it seems violating the Occam's razor \citep{Blumer:Ehrenfeucht:Haussler:Warmuth1987}, i.e., the principle that less complex classifiers should perform better.
+Many studies are devoted to understanding the mysteries behind the success of \texttt{AdaBoost}, among which the margin theory proposed by \cite{Schapire:Freund:Bartlett:Lee1998} has been very influential.
+For example, \texttt{AdaBoost} often tends to be empirically resistant (but not completely) to overfitting \citep{Quinlan1996,Drucker:Cortes1996,Breiman1998}, i.e., the generalization error of the combined learner keeps decreasing as its size becomes very large and even after the training error has reached zero; it seems violating the Occam's razor \citep{Blumer:Ehrenfeucht:Haussler:Warmuth1987}, i.e., the principle that less complex classifiers should perform better.
 This remains one of the most famous mysteries of \texttt{AdaBoost}.
 The margin theory provides the most intuitive and popular explanation to this mystery, that is: \texttt{AdaBoost} tends to improve the margin even after the error on training sample reaches zero.